Simulation-based validation of Bayes factor computation: Introduction

 \section{Introduction}

 Bayes factors (BFs), i.e.~the ratio of marginal likelihoods are a commonly used quantity for model selection and hypothesis testing in the Bayesian paradigm.
 BFs have a number of theoretically appealing properties: they arise naturally when the model is treated as uncertain in a Bayesian paradigm, they can be understood as measuring the relative weight of evidence, they ensure coherent assignment of probabilities to events and allow for sequential updating (see e.g., \citeinparen{Wagenmakers2018_bf_advantages} for a broader discussion).
-In addition to these benefits mostly requiring an $\mathcal{M}$-closed setting (that the set of possible models of the data is known, see \citeinparen{key1999_model_choice}), BFs have also faced other criticisms including: sensitivity to prior choice \citep{LIU200BFSensitivity}, the Jeffreys-Lindley paradox \citep{Wagenmakers2023_jf_paradox}, providing counter-intuitive results under the $\mathcal{M}$-open setting (when none of the compared models is correct, see \citeinparen{yao_stacking_2018}), or that rules thumb for interpreting the weight of evidence based on Bayes factors are not well justified as decision rules \citep{schad_workflow_2023}.
+In addition to these benefits mostly requiring an $\mathcal{M}$-closed setting (that the set of possible models of the data is known, see \citeinparen{key1999_model_choice}), BFs have also faced other criticisms including: sensitivity to prior choice \citep{LIU200BFSensitivity}, the Jeffreys-Lindley paradox \citep{Wagenmakers2023_jf_paradox}, providing counter-intuitive results under the $\mathcal{M}$-open setting (when none of the compared models is correct, see \citeinparen{yao_stacking_2018}), or that rules of thumb for interpreting the weight of evidence based on Bayes factors are not well justified as decision rules \citep{schad_workflow_2023}.

 In this paper, we set the discussion about the usefulness of Bayes factors aside, and simply assume we have a scenario where Bayes factors are a useful quantity of interest.
-There still remains a practical concern: how to compute Bayes factors and/or the marginal likelihoods of data as this typically involves difficult high-dimensional integrals that cannot be solved analytically and need to be approximated.
+There still remains a practical concern: how to compute Bayes factors as this typically involves high-dimensional integrals that need to be numerically approximated.